SAP-archive/sap-iot-hyperscaler-azure-integration-ref/doc/ARM.md

 * **SAP IoT Tenant Authentication Token Endpoint**

   * Used for fetching the authorization token for accessing SAP IoT Abstraction Mapping and Lookup APIs.
-Customers can get the authentication endpoint (uaa.url) from the Service Key created for SAP IoT Service instance in the SAP Cloud Platform Cockpit.
+Customers can get the authentication endpoint (uaa.url) from the Service Key created for SAP IoT Service instance in the SAP Business Technology Platform Cockpit.
 See details at [Retrieving ClientID and Client Secret](https://help.sap.com/viewer/195126f4601945cba0886cbbcbf3d364/latest/en-US/a41c28db0cf449059d48c23fa5f7b24b.html).

 * **SAP IoT Tenant ID**

   * Used for fetching the authorization token for accessing SAP IoT Abstraction Mapping and Lookup APIs.
 Customers can get tenant id (uaa.tenantid) from the
-  Service Key created for SAP IoT Service instance in the SAP Cloud Platform Cockpit.
+  Service Key created for SAP IoT Service instance in the SAP Business Technology Platform Cockpit.
 See details at [Retrieving ClientID and Client Secret](https://help.sap.com/viewer/195126f4601945cba0886cbbcbf3d364/latest/en-US/a41c28db0cf449059d48c23fa5f7b24b.html).

 * **SAP IoT Tenant Client ID**

   * Used for fetching the authorization token for accessing SAP IoT Abstraction Mapping and Lookup APIs.
-Customers can get client id (uaa.clientid) from the Service Key created for SAP IoT Service instance in the SAP Cloud Platform Cockpit.
+Customers can get client id (uaa.clientid) from the Service Key created for SAP IoT Service instance in the SAP Business Technology Platform Cockpit.
 See details at [Retrieving ClientID and Client Secret](https://help.sap.com/viewer/195126f4601945cba0886cbbcbf3d364/latest/en-US/a41c28db0cf449059d48c23fa5f7b24b.html).

 * **SAP IoT Tenant Client Secret**

   * Used for fetching the authorization token for accessing SAP IoT Abstraction Mapping and Lookup APIs.
-Customers can get client secret (uaa.cientsecret) from the Service Key created for SAP IoT Service instance in the SAP Cloud Platform Cockpit.
+Customers can get client secret (uaa.cientsecret) from the Service Key created for SAP IoT Service instance in the SAP Business Technology Platform Cockpit.
 See details at [Retrieving ClientID and Client Secret](https://help.sap.com/viewer/195126f4601945cba0886cbbcbf3d364/latest/en-US/a41c28db0cf449059d48c23fa5f7b24b.html).

 * **Scopes to Access SAP IoT APIs**